 Are you wondering what activities you can do in the Sahara Desert?
 Here’s a guide.

-You might think there’s nothing in the desert and little to do, but there’s a world of activities you can do in the desert — in the mighty Sahara, at least, and especially in the incredible Moroccan part.
+You might think there’s nothing in the desert and little to do, but there’s a world of activities you can do in the desert — in the mighty Sahara, at least, and especially in the incredible and easily accessible Moroccan part.

 The Sahara is the largest hot desert in the world and the third largest among the others — subtropical, coastal and cold.
 Altogether, the searing sands of the Sahara stretch over an area of 9.2 million kilometres and cover large swathes of North Africa, including substantial parts of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan and Tunisia.